HITECHCRIME/HC_SG118_Inner_State/README.md

 when circumstances called

-best perceived years of the past were wasted on fool's errands, true but procuring worlds only for them to die in self-doubts got me nulled and aphatic alight (aligned) too many pathways in my mind alight
+best perceived years of the past were wasted on fool's errands blood but pro- curing worlds only for them to die in self-doubts got me nulled and aphatic aligned too many pathways in my mind alight

 TOO MANY pathways in my mind alight (change the noncaps)